DHEERAJRK/Online-Project-Management-System/README.md

 # Online-Project-Management-System
-Online Project Management System using Database Management Sydtem
+Online Project Management System using Database Management System

+A website for Project Management system .